Are We Owning and Honouring Our Holy Sh!t in This Life?

 These are core and important aspects of healing trauma.

 Response-ability literally means that I hold the power to respond to my abuse.
-I hold the power to decide what that abuse meant in my life.
+I hold the power to decide what that abuse means to me in my life.

-I hold the power to decide what that abuse meant in my life going forward and how I will create meaning in my life in response.
+I hold the power to decide what that abuse means in my life going forward and how I will create meaning in my life in response.

 Fault is a failure, a flaw.